readmeio/metrics-sdks/.github/ISSUE_TEMPLATE/feature.md

 Please provide details about:

 - What SDK or language is this for
-- What you're trying to do
+- What's your use case